 Chalets have major rental income potential, but only if there's enough demand in the area.
 Highly sought-after ski chalet areas often have elevated real estate prices, which can make it difficult to buy the property at the right price to offset the additional expenses of renting the unit.

 Try looking near some of the smaller or more remote but still desirable ski resorts so the competition isn't as fierce.
-There are nearly 500 ski resorts scattered across the country, which gives plenty of options when purchasing a ski chalet near one.
+There are nearly 500 ski resorts scattered across the country, which presents plenty of options when purchasing a ski chalet near one.
 You can also look for a fixer-upper, depending on your available cash on hand, as these will often go for below market value even with the expense of renovations.
-Just remember to do your due diligence, run the numbers, and consider the time perspective of a secondary residence before signing on the dotted line.
+Just remember to do your due diligence, run the numbers, and consider the time perspective of owning a secondary residence before signing on the dotted line.